 Messages are sent by multiple methods to contact information listed in the campus directory as well as confidential contact information registered by users.
-Students receive a notice about the WarnMe system in their main registration tool (SISWeb) and whenever a student's contact information is out of date they receive an alert about updating their information in the student records tool within their myucdavis site.
-The system can send simultaneous messages to the university community by e-mail, telephone, cell phone and text messaging.
-To update contact information, students, faculty and staff should use the UC Davis WarnMe site.
+Students receive a notice about the WarnMe system in their main registration tool (SISWeb), and whenever a student's contact information is out of date they receive an alert about updating their information in the student records tool within their myucdavis site.
+The system can send simultaneous messages to the University community by e-mail, telephone, cell phone and text messaging.

-In the event of an emergency, the University will notify affected members of the campus community, taking into account the safety of the community unless issuing a notification will, in the professional judgment of the Police Chief, Fire Chief or their designees, compromise efforts to assist a victim(s) or to contain, respond to, or otherwise mitigate the emergency.
+In the event of an emergency, the University will notify affected members of the campus community, taking into account the safety of the community unless issuing a notification will, in the professional judgment of the Police Chief, Fire Chief, or their designees, compromise efforts to assist a victim(s) or to contain, respond to, or otherwise mitigate the emergency.

 Notifications may be sent to specific groups of individuals if the emergency is isolated to specific campus locations.